HappyCodingLover/third-time-games-leaderboard-server/README.md

 ]
 ```

-I assumed each gamer can enter to each event and earn scores.
+I assumed each gamer can enter each event and earn scores.

 So I have made a constructor module (`constructor/index.js`) and update data per every 3 seconds. (`constructor/index.js`).
-After running server, event data will be updated.
+After running the server, event data will be updated.

 I have configured Mongodb, but didn't used it.
-It is just for future plan.
+It is just for the future use.

 API has get method with event_name, view, page, sortOrder, size queries.
-It will return the data of gamers who have entered to the event with name as event_name.
+It will return the data of gamers who have entered the event with name as event_name.
 Data format:

 ```